OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.batch-poster.redis-lock.my-id` | string                                                              this node's id prefix when acquiring the lock (optional) | None
 `node.batch-poster.redis-lock.refresh-duration` | duration                                                 how long between consecutive calls to redis | `10s`
 `node.batch-poster.redis-url` | string                                                                     if non-empty, the Redis URL to store queued transactions in | None
+`node.batch-poster.reorg-resistance-margin` | duration                                                     do not post batch if its within this duration from layer 1 minimum bounds.
+Requires l1-block-bound option not be set to "ignore" | `10m0s`
 `node.batch-poster.use-access-lists` | post batches with access lists to reduce gas usage (disabled for L3s) | `true` `node.batch-poster.wait-for-max-delay` | wait for the max batch delay, even if the batch is full | None `node.block-validator.current-module-root` | string                                                        current wasm module root ('current' read from chain, 'latest' from machines/latest dir, or provide hash) | `current`